-- chooses from among its members, by secret ballot, a bureau elected for three years composed of a chairperson, a federal treasurer and a federal general secretary; - The duties of members of the federal bureau end by (i) their resignation (ii) loss of the position of federal executive officer, (iii) their absence from three (3) consecutive meetings of the federal bureau for which the chairperson of the Federation was not informed in writing or did not receive any power of attorney to represent the missing member of the federal bureau and (iv) their dismissal by the federal board of trustees by a majority of two thirds (2/3) of the votes, which can take place without explanation and without being cited on the agenda after an irregularity of the meeting only. - replaces members of the bureau ceasing their duties during their term, regardless of the reasons for such cessation: - oversees the implementation of their duties; - recruits a federal executive director to whom it delegates part of its powers pursuant to the delegation of powers provided for in the rules of procedure, determines his remuneration, supervises and assesses his work, and terminates his duties; - authorises acts and commitments exceeding the scope of powers granted to the Federation's executive director; - gives account of its office to the annual federal general assembly; and - draws up and amends, where applicable, the Federation's rules of procedure and submits them to the federal general assembly for approval.
+- chooses from among its elected members, by secret ballot, a bureau elected for three years composed of a President, a federal Treasurer and a federal general Secretary; - The duties of members of the federal bureau end by (i) their resignation (ii) loss of the position of federal executive officer, (iii) their absence from three (3) consecutive meetings of the federal bureau for which the President of the Federation was not informed in writing or did not receive any power of attorney to represent the missing member of the federal bureau and (iv) their dismissal by the federal board of trustees by a majority of two thirds (2/3) of the votes, which can take place without explanation and without being cited on the agenda after an irregularity of the meeting only. - replaces members of the bureau ceasing their duties during their term, regardless of the reasons for such cessation; - oversees the implementation of their duties; - recruits a Global Managing Director to whom it delegates part of its powers pursuant to the delegation of powers provided for in the rules of procedure, determines his remuneration, supervises and assesses his work, and terminates his duties; - authorises acts and commitments exceeding the scope of powers granted to the Global Managing Director; - gives account of its office to the annual federal general assembly; and - draws up and amends, where applicable, the Federation's rules of procedure and submits them to the federal general assembly for approval

-The board of trustees can delegate part of its duties to bureau members or the general director.
+The board of trustees can delegate part of its duties to bureau members or the Global Managing Director.